Baby Sticking Tongue Out – Is It Normal?

 Teething can also cause your baby to stick their tongue out at 6 months.
 Teething causes redness and swelling, thus causing discomfort to babies.
 While teething is a considerably normal reason, there are instances when you need to consult a doctor.
 Some of these instances include:

-• Sticking tongue out is a completely normal thing until it continues up to normal time.
+- Newborn sticking tongue out is a completely normal thing until it continues beyond the normal time.
 It is a natural reflex that makes your newborn comfortable in this new world.
 But if it continues beyond normal or if you start observing other symptoms along with tongue extrusion, you should visit the pediatrician for further consultation.

-• If you observe mouth breathing most of the time, it can indicate Down’s syndrome.
+- If you observe mouth breathing most of the time, it can indicate Down syndrome.
 It can occur due to hypotonia or poor musculoskeletal control, resulting in an open mouth and tongue sticking out.

 Baby sticking tongue out at 6 months can be an adorable gesture for everyone to enjoy.
 As a parent, it is always challenging and pleasing to understand your baby’s behavior.
 But once you understand, it will be the world’s best experience anyone can get.
 Try to enjoy your baby’s little movements, expressions, and gestures without worrying much.
 Babies try to imitate the facial expressions of people they see around them.
 If you see a baby’s tongue out all the time, it can turn out to be an issue of stress that you can resolve by visiting a pediatrician at an early stage.